netdata/netdata/docs/step-by-step/step-02.md

 ### Resize charts

 Additionally, resize charts by clicking-and-dragging the icon on the bottom-right corner of any chart.
-To restore the
+To restore the chart to its original height, double-click the same icon.

 ![Animated GIF of resizing a chart and resetting it to the default height](https://user-images.githubusercontent.com/1153921/65066675-aec4b100-d939-11e9-9b5d-cee7316428f6.gif)